shikokuchuo/nanonext/README.md

 #### Linux / Mac / Solaris

-Installation from source requires ‘libnng’, either:
+Installation from source requires ‘libnng’ \>= v1.6.0 and ‘libmbedtls’

--   a system installation of ‘libnng’ newer than v1.6.0 pre-release (722bf46) - note: not yet available in system repositories, or
+\>= 2 - suitable installations are automatically detected - or else
--   ‘cmake’ to compile ‘libnng’ v1.6.0 (722bf46) included within the package sources
+‘cmake’ to compile ‘libnng’ v1.6.0 pre-release (722bf46) and ‘libmbedtls’ v3.2.1 included within the package sources.

-Also required is ‘libmbedtls’, either:
+Note: ‘libnng’ v1.6.0 is not yet available in system repositories;

--   a system installation of ‘libmbedtls’ \>= 2: libmbedtls-dev (deb) or libmbedtls-devel (rpm), or
+‘libmbedtls’ is available as libmbedtls-dev (deb) or libmbedtls-devel (rpm).
--   ‘libmbedtls’ v3.2.1 release will be automatically downloaded and compiled from source

-Detection and required configuration/compilation is performed automatically during package installation.
-If no system libraries are pre-installed, the only requirement is ‘cmake’ to compile them from source.

-The ‘INCLUDE_DIR’ and ‘LIB_DIR’ environment variables may be set prior to package installation to specify a custom location for the ‘libmbedtls’ or ‘libnng’ libraries other than the standard filesystem locations.
+The ‘INCLUDE_DIR’ and ‘LIB_DIR’ environment variables may be set prior to package installation to specify a custom location for ‘libmbedtls’ or ‘libnng’ other than the standard filesystem locations.

+Package installation will automatically build the libraries if required.

 *Additional requirements for Solaris: (i) the ‘xz’ package - available on OpenCSW, and (ii) a more recent version of ‘cmake’ than that